Should You Make Biweekly Mortgage Payments?

 Even worse, your credit score will suffer if the company is careless and misses one of your monthly mortgage payments.

-If your lender doesn’t allow biweekly payments or you’re not sure it’s the right strategy for your finances, consider these alternatives for possibly paying off your mortgage early.
+If your mortgage lender doesn’t allow biweekly payments or you’re not sure it’s the right strategy for your finances, consider these alternatives for possibly paying off your mortgage early.

 Make at least one additional payment every year